DThaiPome/NowYouCanBattleAgain_Jar/README.md

 # NowYouCanBattleAgain_Jar
-Patch for Pixelmon 9.2.6 that fixes a major battle crash
+Patch for Pixelmon 9.2.6 servers that fixes a major battle crash

+Download the included .jar file and place it in the "mods" folder in your server.